pirapira/ethereum-formal-verification-overview/README.md

     - By the way, about the trustworthiness, I would put Isabelle/HOL at least as good as Coq because Isabelle/HOL is based on a simpler deduction system (a deduction system is not a piece of software; it is a bunch of inference rules usually written in LaTeX)
 2. ~~choose Coq or Isabelle/HOL (overnight)~~ I chose Isabelle/HOL over Coq.
 3. ~~verify `Deed` and some other simple bytecode programs against simple properties (6-10 days)~~ This is finished and there is a [report](https://yoichihirai.com/deed.pdf).
-4. translate the definitions into Lem (2 weeks)
+4. translate the definitions into Lem (2 weeks; almost done except the Keccak hash)
-5. develop a method how to verify assertions between opcodes (this is [evmverif#5](https://github.com/pirapira/evmverif/issues/5)) (a week; there is a [milestone](https://github.com/pirapira/eth-isabelle/milestone/1) for this item)
+5. ~~develop a method how to verify assertions between opcodes (this is [evmverif#5](https://github.com/pirapira/evmverif/issues/5)) (a week; there is a [milestone](https://github.com/pirapira/eth-isabelle/milestone/1) for this item)~~
 6. cover all opcodes (3 days): this is already in progress.
 A [milestone](https://github.com/pirapira/eth-isabelle/milestone/2).
+(Mostly done, but LOGx does nothing right now.)
-7. test the new EVM against the standard VM tests (4 weeks)
+7. test the new EVM against the standard VM tests (4 weeks; started, now parsing the tests)
 8. modify Solidity to output such assertions between opcodes (3 weeks)
 9. verify the name registrar for some desired safety properties (2=5 weeks; now hard to guess)
 10. [test the EVM implementation in Isabelle/HOL](https://github.com/pirapira/eth-isabelle/issues/5)